Head-to-Head Cycle Resolutions

 This produces the ordering B > C > D > E > A. Under Ranked Pairs, Candidate B becomes the winner.

 We now apply the Schulze method to the same ballots.
-First, list the direct head-to-head victories between candidates and calculate strongest path strength:
+First, list the direct head-to-head victories between candidates and calculate direct path strength:

-Next, examine the indirect paths connecting candidates and calculate strongest path strength:
+Next, examine the indirect paths connecting candidates and determine the strongest path strength between each pair of candidates:

-Using this matrix, the resulting ordering is C > B > E > D > A. Under the Schulze method, Candidate C becomes the winner.
+Using these pairwise results, the resulting Schulze ordering is C > B > E > D > A. So under Schulze, Candidate C becomes the winner.

-One important takeaway is that while all three methods would produce the same Condorcet winner, they can produce very different winners when no Condorcet winner exists.
+One important takeaway is that while all three methods would produce the same undefeated head-to-head winner, they can produce very different winners when no undefeated head-to-head winner exists.
 Even though examples like this are uncommon, they demonstrate an important property of head-to-head systems.
-Different head-to-head methods can interpret the same set of ranked ballots differently when cyclical outcomes occur.
-There is much deeper mathematics surrounding cyclical results and Condorcet methods than what is covered here, and readers interested in these topics can find extensive academic discussion online.
+Different methods can interpret the same set of ranked ballots differently when cyclical outcomes occur.
+There is much deeper mathematics surrounding cyclical results and cycle resolution methods than what is covered here, and readers interested in these topics can find extensive academic discussion online.

 Comments